All-microwave manipulation of superconducting qubits with a fixed-frequency transmon coupler

 In conclusion, we have investigated and analytically modeled the four-wave-mixing interaction among three superconducting qubits under a microwave drive.
 By using the interaction, we demonstrated the coupler-assisted-swap-based control-Z gate between two fixed-frequency transmons mediated by a fixed-frequency transmon coupler.
 The drive efficiency of the gate has a practical value in a wide parameter range, providing an alternative solution to the frequency crowding problem and a new design paradigm for superconducting quantum processors.

-\emph{Acknowledgement}---The authors acknowledge K. Kusuyama, K. Nittoh, and L. Szikszai for their support in the device fabrication, H. Terai and Y. Hishida for providing the TiN films, H. Goto, M. Shigefuji, and K. Taniguchi for fruitful discussions, and Y. Sunada, K. Heya, and T. Miyamura for sharing the measurement codes.
-This work was partly supported by JST ERATO (Grant No.\,JPMJER1601), MEXT Q-LEAP (Grant No.\,JPMXS0118068682), and JSPS KAKENHI (Grant No.\,JP22J15257).
+Moreover, a physically-efficient parity measurement could be realized by measuring the coupler after a pulse sequence of simultaneous $\pi$-pulses to the blue and red CAS transitions.
+An alternative pulse sequence of two $\pi$-pulses to the blue\,(red) CAS transition sandwiching $\pi$-pulses to the data qubits would also work.

 @Article{Ladd2010, author={Ladd, T. D. and Jelezko, F. and Laflamme, R. and Nakamura, Y. and Monroe, C. and O'Brien, J. L.}, title={Quantum computers}, journal={Nature}, year={2010}, month={Mar}, day={01}, volume={464}, number={7285}, pages={45-53}, abstract={With basic information processing units (qubits) governed by the exotic phenomena of quantum mechanics, quantum computers have the potential to be far better at performing certain calculations than today's computers using conventional 'bits'.
 That said, it's far from clear what technology practical quantum computers --- if and when they arrive --- will use.
 In an extensive review, six researchers from major labs in the field describe the latest work on the hardware for quantum information systems.
 Current materials are compared --- including the nuclear spins of donor atoms in doped silicon, electron spins in gallium arsenide and nitrogen-vacancy centres in diamond --- and the materials that are yet to come are speculated upon.}, issn={1476-4687}, doi={10.1038/nature08812}, url={https://doi.org/10.1038/nature08812} }